-Toss the pasta in the butter and parmesan until it's completely coated and the butter has melted.
-Leave the pasta to cool for 1 minute then add the parmesan.
+- Toss the pasta in the butter and olive oil until it's completely coated and the butter has melted.
+Leave the pasta to cool for 30 seconds to 1 minute then add the parmesan.
 Toss the pasta until evenly coated add a pinch of black pepper and serve.

 - I always use extra virgin olive oil in all of my recipes unless stated otherwise

 - When I use canned or jarred tomatoes of any kind I always use this brand for the best results and flavour